vincehass/TradeBot-Transformers/README.md

 ## Recurrent Neural network (RNN)

-We first adopt an RNN model that predicts a day-ahead energy prices known as ``da``, in fact the trader is faced upon two information:
+We first adopt an RNN model that predicts a day-ahead energy prices ``da``based real time prices``rt``, in fact the trader is faced on two information:

 1- the current energy prices

-2- a-one-day ahead estimated prices defined by regulators, this price will let the agent to place his maximum long (buy) prices known as bid and his minimum short (offer) prices that he wants to place.
+2- a-one-day ahead estimated prices defined by regulators, this price will let the agent to determine the maximum price (long) known as bid and the minimum prices (short) that he is willing to place.

-Since information differ from an agent to other, the bid and offer fluctuate.
-Besides agent's descisions there is many other factors that make prices fluctuate (quantity/price that a particular agent is forced to accept, liquidiy of the market, etc.)
+Since information differ from an agent to another, the bid and offer fluctuate with respect to market place (Hub node).
+Besides agent's descisions, there is many other factors that make prices fluctuate (quantity/price that a particular agent is forced to accept, liquidiy of the market, etc.)

 In the first naive model, we consider an RNN, the major innovation of RNN is that each prediction output is a function of both previous output and new data.